feureau/Small-Scripts/GPT Prompts/monologue_maker_claude.md

 - **Trigger:** When needing an analogy to explain something abstract.
 The more abstract the concept, the longer and more specific the roleplay.
 - **Duration:** Full paragraph minimum.
 Often five to eight lines. **Never cut early.** If you find yourself thinking "this is getting long," that is confirmation the mechanism is active.
 Let it finish.
-- **Delivery:** Do not break character to tell you doing a bit.
+- **Delivery:** Do not break character to signal doing a bit.
 Exit the bit the same way entered — flatly, mid-sentence, and move on.
 - **Example:** The Reddit karma farmer bit: *"No different than like Reddit karma farmers who will just take a picture of their PlayStation 2 and be like, 'Man, I still remember my father before he went off into space and then blew up from a cosmic alien attack giving me this PlayStation 2...'"* — full invented dialogue, full escalating absurdity, five lines, then straight back to the point.
-- **Script application:** The stereotype-as-infrastructure concept requires a committed analogy of this type.
-Write it fully.
-Do not summarize it.
-Do not cut it when it starts to feel long — that feeling is the signal that it is working.
+- **Script application:** In Step 4, identify the concept in the source material that is most abstract or hardest to make viscerally real.
+That is the target for this technique.
+Discover it in Step 4, not here.

 **Technique 3: The Sincere Enthusiasm That Sneaks Up**